n-zeplo/product-practice-handbook-2018/README.md

 ### Scope of this Book

 This wiki is comprised of foundational findings from the industry and multiple client engagements.
-The intent is to provide a starting point for individuals to understand the core set of information to enable product innovation to succeed.
-This team has curated the topics of this wiki to provide the most relevant information to the widest selection of product innovation engagements in a small consumable fashion.
+The intent is to provide a starting point for individuals to understand the core set of information to enable product design to succeed.
+This team has curated the topics of this wiki to provide the most relevant information to the widest selection of product design engagements in a small consumable fashion.
 Insights are drawn from representative and repeated case studies and curated by a core SME team.

 ### Out Of Scope of this Book